 Although results vary across the individual networks of Facebook, Twitter, MySpace and LinkedIn, the latest poll suggests that half of those surveyed have been given unrestricted access to social networks at work.
 Paradoxically, 59% believe employee behaviour on social networking sites could endanger corporate network security, and 57% worry that colleagues are sharing too much information on social networks.

 "Total bans on users accessing social networking sites are becoming rarer, as more firms recognise the value such sites can bring in raising brand awareness and delivering social media marketing campaigns," explained Cluley.
 "If your business isn't on Facebook, but your competitors are, you are going to be at a disadvantage.
 But you have to be aware of the risks and secure your users while they're online."

 OnMouseOver Twitter worm attack named the biggest social networking worm of 2010

-Although 82% of the survey’s respondents felt that Facebook posed the biggest risk to security, Sophos has labelled an attack on the Twitter micro-blogging network as the biggest single social networking security incident of 2010.
+Although 82% of the survey’s respondents felt that Facebook posed the biggest risk to security, Sophos has labeled an attack on the Twitter micro-blogging network as the biggest single social networking security incident of 2010.